webDevBig/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 List any additional steps that were necessary to resolve the task (other than the steps in the README.md):

 [
+  I added a check to see if this picture really has Fortune

 ]